ubaldus/wikilite-test/README.md

 The semantic search acts as a powerful complement to FTS5, allowing you to get more relevant results even when your query doesn't match directly.

+## Pre-built Databases

+Pre-built databases for several languages are also available on [Hugging Face](https://huggingface.co/datasets/eja/wikilite/tree/main).
+You can use these databases directly with Wikilite by downloading and decompressing them.

 ## Acknowledgments

 *   **Wikipedia**: For providing the valuable data that powers Wikilite.